 Contact us here.

-A stunning new public art installation that will provide shade from the hot sun and a little protection from the rain as well.
+A stunning new public art installation that will provide shade from the hot sun and some vibrant color.
 An example from Redlands, California can be seen above.

 A free experience linking a genre of local businesses with a reward!
-A business passport idea could be launched to highlight our local breweries, coffee shops or taquerias.
+A business passport idea could be launched to highlight our excellent local breweries.
 Earn stamps on a passport by visiting each shop on the map.
-Completed passports are entered to win prizes like a commemorative Redding pint glass, growler or coffee tumbler.
+Completed passports are entered to win prizes like a commemorative Redding pint glass or growler.

 A strategic investment to improve how our city appears on the internet.
 Our City’s image online can be strengthened through a process called Search Engine Optimization.
 The goal will be to see the good and unique things about Redding prioritized in search results compared to negative or critical content like the example which appeared when searching “living in Redding CA”.